-Even though there are many server side languages, PHP is still the most common server side language.
-And when you’re working with PHP apps, chances are you’ll need charts to display the data in a way that is easy for the end-user to understand and analyze to make the right decisions.
-Whether you are building dashboards or reports charts offer a great way to visualize data in a consumable way.
+Even though there are many server-side languages, PHP is still the most commonly used.
+That means there is a pretty good chance that at some point when you’re working on a PHP app, you will need a chart to display your data in a way your end-user can easily understand, analyze and use to make informed decisions.
+Whether you are building dashboards or reports, charts are a great way to present visual data effectively.

 Why Use FusionCharts for Your PHP Apps?

 FusionCharts offers a number of useful features that allow you to quickly and easily add beautiful charts to your PHP apps.

 Many PHP charting solutions out there only produce image-based charts/static images of charts, which means you cannot interact with them.
 FusionCharts, on the other hand, offers several interactive options for creating stunning and easy to visualize charts.
 For example, you can show and hide data series in column charts, see more data points with scroll charts, create drag-able charts, and much more.